vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 precision and no additional fixture or helper.
 The full build is warning-free and all 20 CTest targets pass.

+## Share saturating timeline arithmetic

+Promote the emitter's existing `addTicks()` operation to a constexpr performance utility and reuse it wherever the VM, tempo map, MIDI lowering, instrument variants, stitching, MP2k, and SegSat already clamp tick addition.
+Remove the VM's separate timing wrapper and the copied overflow branches.
+Both arguments accept full-width ticks, so this also covers source-span durations without narrowing.
+Explicit overflow rejection during collection retiming remains a different policy and is unchanged.

+This removes 22 production lines and keeps one clamping rule shared by notes, waits, fades, sampled pitch, and portamento overlap.
+No new test scaffolding is needed for this extraction.
+The full 175-step build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,